Citizen Science Projects

 - Invasive species monitoring.
 At present, this primarily involves species carried on tsunami debris, training volunteers in what to look for, how to handle it, and how to report it to scientists at the Hatfield Marine Science Center.
 CoastWatchers have been the first observers of tsunami debris carrying non-native organisms in dozens of cases that have helped to inform the scientists working on this issue.
 Our goal is to expand training to include other types of invasives that can be observed on the shoreline, such as algae observed either in situ or in the driftline.

 - King Tide photography project.
 Each fall, volunteers photograph the year's highest tides ("king tides"), to demonstrate current coastal flooding vulnerabilities and to anticipate what will become ordinary tide levels with sea level rise.
-The 2016 edition of this project is currently underway; here are the details.
+The 2020-2021 edition of this project is coming up soon; here are the details.

 CoastWatch provides training for these citizen science projects on a continuing basis.
 To volunteer or for more information, contact Jesse Jones, CoastWatch's volunteer coordinator, (503) 989-7244, [email protected]; or Fawn Custer, our citizen science trainer, (541) 270-0027, [email protected].